ahmadajmi/learning-javascript/chapter3.md

 typeof number_object; // => "object"
 ```

-If you wonder how you can call a method such as `toUpperCase()` on a primitive string, Javascript will temporairly convert the primitive into an object behind the scenes and behaves as it was an object.
+If you wonder how you can call a method such as `toUpperCase()` on a primitive string, Javascript will temporarily convert the primitive into an object behind the scenes and behaves as it was an object.

 ``` javascript
 // In the prevous regex example we used the replace method on the string